-But while Kipsang is the big gun in Honolulu, aiming to take down Jimmy Muindi’s 2004 event record of 2:11:12, what his Kenyan countryman Julius Arile represents is, in many ways, much more important than what Kipsang does or may do.
+But while Kipsang is the big gun in Honolulu aiming to shoot down Jimmy Muindi’s 2004 event record of 2:11:12, what his Kenyan countryman Julius Arile is targeting is, in many ways, much more important.

 You see, Julius Arile is a former AK-47 wielding cattle rustler who laid down his weapon and life of violence in 2004 in exchange for the chance of a life as a professional runner.
 He is also the “Millionth Face” for the United Nation’s Small Arms Treaty, a multilateral treaty that would regulate the international trade in conventional weapons.
 The treaty was negotiated at a global conference under the auspices of the United Nations from July 2–27, 2012 in New York.

-Julius Arile is a member of the Pokot sub-tribe of the Kalenjin, the most celebrated of Kenya’s 42 tribes in terms of running.
-He grew up in West Pokot near the Ugandan border, also home to former women’s marathon world record holder Tegla Loroupe.
-In the North-West Rift Valley the practice of cattle rustling is a long-held tradition, especially between the Pokot and Marakwet sub-tribes.
-But until the spread of illegal firearms, the practice was conducted using crude weapons like spears, bows and arrows and clubs.
+Julius Arile is a member of the Pokot sub-tribe of the Kalenjin the most celebrated of Kenya’s 42 tribes in terms of running.
+He grew up in West Pokot near the Ugandan border in north west Kenya, also home to former women’s marathon world record holder Tegla Loroupe.
+In this deep countryside the practice of cattle rustling is a long-held tradition, especially between the Pokot and Marakwet sub-tribes.
+But until the spread of illegal firearms, the practice was conducted using mostly crude weapons like spears, bows and arrows, and clubs.
 In the 1990s the proliferation of inexpensive illegal weapons escalated the severity and consequences of the cattle rustling trade.
 Listen to Julius describe it from his blog.

 “I was 17 when I bought my first gun.
 It was an AK-47, and I had to use it many times to protect my cows, which are so important for the lives of people in Pokot.
 I had gone to school until Standard Eight (about 13-14 years old).
 Then the Karamojong (a tribe from neighboring Uganda) raided and took our animals, and that became the end of my education.
 They stole 60 of our 70 cows, and I had to start looking after the remaining ten.
 My older brother Solomon, about 35 years old, was shot and killed in one of these raids.”